armandvanhelsync/very-simple-contact-form/readme.txt

 And if you want to use multiple email, use shortcode [contact email="your-email-address, your-email-address"].

+== Screenshots ==
+1. Very Simple Contact Form in frontend of your website.

 == OTHER NOTES ==
 I only added minimum styling (css), so this form will use most of it from your own theme.
 Of course you can add your own styling in plugins stylesheet 'vscf_style'.